greenelab/deep-review/sections/03_categorize.md

 them.
 Based on our review of research on deep learning methods to categorize disease, the latter framing rings true.

-In addition to methodological improvements, a robust culture of data sharing - and in particular the sharing of high-quality labeled datasets - would do much to speed advances in this domain.
-The cultural barriers are perhaps best captured by the implications of using the term "research parasite" to describe scientists who use data from other researchers [@doi:10.1056/NEJMe1516564].
-In short, a field that honors only discoveries and not the hard work of generating useful data will have difficulty encouraging scientists to share their hard-won data.
-Unfortunately, it's precisely those data that would help to power deep learning in the domain.
-Though not a methodological consideration, efforts are underway to recognize those who promote an ecosystem of rigorous sharing and analysis [@doi:10.1038/ng.3830].

-We expect both improved methods and an improved culture of sharing to play an important role if deep learning is going to transform how we analyze data to categorize states of human health.
+We expect improved methods for domains with limited data to play an important role if deep learning is going to transform how we categorize states of human health.
+But improved methods may not be enough.
+An improved culture around data sharing, which we touch on in the Discussion section, would also help produce the kinds of large datasets that allow deep learning methods to excel.
 We don't expect that deep learning methods will replace expert review.
 We expect them to complement expert review by allowing more efficient use of the costly practice of manual annotation.

 ###### Data sharing is hampered by standardization and privacy considerations